danslimmon/ddxcomputer/crash-course/intro.md

 Imagine, for one brief, magical moment, that you're a Ruby on Rails developer.
-Your team owns a microservice – let's call it *Argos* – whose job is to serve up data to the main customer-facing web app – which we'll call *Vasa*.
+Your team owns a microservice – let's call it *Argos* – whose job is to serve up data to the main customer-facing web app, which we'll call *Vasa*.

 ```
-diagram
+diagram of example network
 ```

-Over the last few weeks, people have started to notice an uptick in the number of error responses coming from an *Vasa* that seem to be indicate a problem retrieving data from *Argos*.
+Over the last few weeks, people have started to notice an uptick in the number of error responses coming from *Vasa* that seem to be indicate a problem retrieving data from *Argos*.
 You, as the engineer most familiar with the inner workings of this particular code path in *Argos*, are asked to investigate and fix this new problem.